 Eureka, California

 The largest coastal city between Portland and San Francisco, Eureka, California, is a state historic landmark 90 miles south of the Oregon and California border.
+It makes another good break point for an overnight stay if you’re not intend on completing your Oregon to California drive in one hit!

 Founded in 1850 as a town, Eureka is well-known for its refined Victorian architecture, California’s oldest zoo, Sequoia Park Zoo, and one of the world’s most photographed mansions, the Carson Mansion.
-The Carson Mansion is a considerably large Victorian mansion that was the home to one of Northern California’s first major lumber barons, William Carson.
+The Carson Mansion is a large Victorian mansion that was the home to one of Northern California’s first major lumber barons, William Carson.

 Avenue of the Giants, California